 Often such intimation is given at a late hour and pick up time is also late i.e. after midnight.
 Despite these hurdles, these food banks and food collection NGOs arrive at the venue, pack the food in containers and transport it in vehicles arranged by them.

 If the outfit has cold storage facilities, food is stored and distributed in a day or two.
-However most of the time, distribution is done to feed the poor within a few hours after the food is collected.
+However most of the time, distribution is done to feed the poor within a few hours after the food is collected, keeping in view the fact that food goes stale soon in India's hot climate.
 In some cities, food for the poor is distributed at some fixed point where the homeless, slum-dwellers and needy congregate.

 Many orphanages, children’s homes and other NGO organizations do not have facilities to undertake leftover food collection.
 They will be happy to accept the food if it is delivered at their location.